evanmays/lima/README.md

+# Reproduce LIMA

 Weekend effort to reproduce Meta's Less is More for Aligment (LIMA)

+Hypothesis: Tiny finetuning dataset size only worked well because of significant overlap with the pretraining dataset.

 I cheat by using their already published paper author prompts.